 Our consistent quality performance in providing services for patients with challenging conditions is evidenced over time by strong and leading metrics.
-Our Home Health Star Ratings average greater than 4 (out of 5) and exceed the national average, with a 73% discharge rate of patients in the community, which is higher than the national average of 60%, and an 89% composite score on Home Health CAHPS, which is higher than the national average of 85%.
+Our Home Health Star Ratings average greater than 4 (out of 5) and exceed the national average, with a 73% discharge rate of patients in the community, which is higher than the national average of 60%, and an 89% composite score on Home Health CAHPS, which is higher than the national average of 60%, and an 89% composite score on Home Health CAHPS, which is higher than the national average score of 85%.
 Our 99% Hospice Information Set, or HIS, score (an index comprising seven key quality measures) is seven percent above the national average.
 Patients in long-term Behavioral care spend an average of 360 days at home, despite significant medical complexity and acuity.
 We have over 99% patient and family satisfaction with our Rehab services, where there is an eight times increase in the amount of time a patient can be left alone after therapy, and 88% of our Rehab patients do not require rehospitalization after therapy.
 Our long-term care pharmacy patients receive their medications accurately, completely and on-time, at industry leading rates of 99.99%, 99.77% and 98.59%, respectively.
 Our "excellent" and "world class" NPS ratings of 51 in long-term care pharmacy and 90 in Specialty pharmacy, respectively, also speak to our quality and customer and patient satisfaction.
 As highlighted above, our patient quality has not only been strong, but it has also been consistent across all company services.